- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 - House property in India

-- Capital gains in India
+- Capital Gains in India

 - Fixed deposits in banks in India

-- Savings bank in India
+- Savings banks in India